Fungal Nails - Onychomycosis

 How do you get a fungal nail infection ?

 Fungal nail infections often arise from a fungal skin infection.
-For example, athlete’s foot is a fungal skin infection
+For example, athlete’s foot is a fungal skin infection of

 the toes.
 This might spread to the toenails if the skin infection is not treated early.
 Fingernail infection might occur